-Many of the tax rebates that we process tend to include a refund for at least one of the past four years for an overpaid universal social charge payment.
-The Universal Social Charge (USC) was introduced on January 1st 2011 and effectively replaced the income levy and health levy (health contribution).
+Many tax rebates processed here at Irish Tax Rebates often include a refund for at least one of the past four years for an overpaid universal social charge payment.

 Breaks in Employment/Working Reduced Hours

-If your work hours have changed over the year, it is possible you paid the USC at the higher rate when in fact your income level had not actually exceeded the USC thresholds.
+If your work hours have changed over the years, it is possible you paid the USC at the higher rate when, in fact, your income level had not actually exceeded the USC thresholds.
 This may be due to being out of work during the year or working reduced hours later in the year.

 Change of Income Bands

 As salaries go up or down, the level of USC that we must pay can change.
-Not only this, but the government regularly changed the income bands in which the different rates of USC apply.
+Not only this, but the government regularly changed the income bands to which the different universal social charge rates apply.

 Are You a Medical Card Holder?